Sovexe/byond-medal-scraper/README.md

     python scrape_medals_batch.py
     ```

-4. The script will create a `all_users_medals.json` file containing the scraped data.
+4. The script will create an `all_users_medals.json` file containing the scraped data.
 Errors will be logged in `error_log.txt`.

+5. Deactivate the virtual environment when you are finished working with the script to restore your shell to the state it was in before you activated the virtual environment:

+    ```bash
+    deactivate
+    ```

 ## Example Output